Not every source on the internet is reliable. AI helps you evaluate credibility before citing.

 End-of-lesson check

-What is the core idea behind "Use AI to Evaluate If a Source Is Good"?
+What is the main idea of "Use AI to Evaluate If a Source Is Good"?

 Not every source on the internet is reliable.
 AI helps you evaluate credibility before citing.

-Which term best describes a foundational idea in "Use AI to Evaluate If a Source Is Good"?
+Which concept is most central to "Use AI to Evaluate If a Source Is Good"?

 credibility